GiovannyJTT/Smooth-Dragon/README.md

     * Provides a method for moving the bullet between 2 consecutive points3D of the trajectory based on time passed since last frame
 * [InputManager.js](./src/scripts/InputManager.js)
     * Checks if it is running on mobile device or desktop
-    * Creates the UI (sliders, toggles, etc.) and installs the `onChange` event callbacks to be executed when a value is updated by the user
+    * Creates the UI (sliders, toggles, etc.) and installs the `onChange` callbacks to be executed when a value is updated by the user
     * Creates html button for "shoot" and attaches the corresponding callback
 * [FSM_Robot.js](./src/scripts/FSM_Robot.js)
     * Defines a finite state machine for robot shooter